sudosci/ScissLib/README.md

-## ScissLib
+# ScissLib

-### statement
+## statement

-ScissLib is a java library that contains different functionality such as GUI building, application framework, audio file I/O, etc. It is a core library used by other projects such as Eisenkraut, FScape, or SwingOSC.
+ScissLib is a Java library that contains different functionality such as GUI building, application framework, audio file I/O, etc. It is a core library used by other projects such as Eisenkraut, FScape, or SwingOSC.

-ScissLib is (C)opyright 2004–2012 by Hanns Holger Rutz.
+ScissLib is (C)opyright 2004–2013 by Hanns Holger Rutz.
 All rights reserved.

-This program is free software; you can redistribute it and/or modify it under the terms of the GNU General Public License as published by the Free Software Foundation; either version 2 of the License, or (at your option) any later version.

-This program is distributed in the hope that it will be useful, but without any warranty; without even the implied warranty of merchantability or fitness for a particular purpose.
-See the GNU General Public License for more details.
+It is released under the [GNU Lesser General Public License](https://raw.github.com/Sciss/ScissLib/master/licenses/ScissLib-License.txt) and comes with absolutely no warranties.
+Note that versions prior to v1.0.0 used the GPL and not the LGPL.

 For project status and current version, visit [github.com/Sciss/ScissLib](https://github.com/Sciss/ScissLib).
 To contact the author, send an email to `contact at sciss.de`

-### requirements / installation
+## requirements / building

-ScissLib requires a Java 1.4 (or higher)

-### compilation / usage

-The project is build with the simple-build-tool (sbt) version 0.11.2, using `sbt compile`.
+ScissLib requires Java 1.4 and builds with [sbt](http://www.scala-sbt.org/) 0.12.
+For simplicity, a shell script named `sbt` is included which can be used instead of downloading and installing sbt.

+The compile use `sbt compile`, to package up the jar use `sbt package`.
 For the javadocs, use `sbt doc`.
+The result is found in `target/api/index.html`.

+## linking

+To use this library in your project, you can link to the following [Maven](http://search.maven.org) artifact:

+    GroupId: de.sciss
+    ArtifactId: scisslib
+    Version: 1.0.0

+## source code

+This project's source code is published on [github.com/Sciss/ScissLib](https://github.com/Sciss/ScissLib).
+It uses Steve Roy's MRJAdapter published under the Artistic License, source code provided through [java.net/projects/mrjadapter/sources/svn/show](https://java.net/projects/mrjadapter/sources/svn/show).

+MRJAdapter is not included as a Maven dependency.
+Therefore, you must include MRJAdapter manually in your projects.

-### change history
+## change history

+ - v1.0.0 (aug 2013). fixes issue no. 1 (remove unnecessary scala-library dependency).
  - v0.15 (apr 2012). moved from SourceForge/svn/Eclipse/ant to GitHub/git/IDEA/sbt.
  - v0.12 (jul 2009)
  - v0.10 (oct 2008) the first separate release